ilanazim/Legal_Negligence_NLP_Research/Docs/data_product_README.md

 ##### Run Classifier on Unseen Data

 Next, run the classifier model on the rest of the dataset.
 The dataset is organized into 85 different text files that are titled `P1.txt`, `P2.txt`, ... `P85.txt`.
 The following code snippet gives an example of how to provide the path to the function `parse_BCJ` along with the classifier models.
 Make sure to adjust the path to the data as necessary.
-The function has many parameters that you can use to filter different types of results
+The function has many parameters that you can use to filter different types of results. **Note: You can run the rule-based approach by not supplying any damage or CN model to `parse_BCJ`**

 ```
 # Setup path variables